 - Using a home security system.
 The signal from your home should feed into an answering service capable of processing your call quickly.
 Some systems cause unnecessary delays because they receive too many other calls or excessive other accounts such as physicians' answering services.
-People prefer audible or silent duress alarms.
-Consult ranking services and local experts. - Avoiding opening your door to a stranger. - Looking through a peephole or knowing who is on the other side before answering the door. - Using an intercom system to answer the door.
-If a litigant appears at your door, explaining that the judge in your household can meet with them only at the office during office hours. - Keeping a cellular telephone close at hand and/or by your bed. - Using security lighting at your home. - Installing deadbolt locks on doors and bars at basement windows. - Barring any glass panel next to your front door. - Living in a gated community or building or at the end of a street or cul-de-sac. - Not using your name on your mailbox or lamppost. - Having dogs and posting "Beware of the Dog" signs - Listening to your pet birds, who are typically hypersensitive to the sounds of strangers.
+There are audible or silent duress alarms available.
+Consult ranking services and local experts. - Checking your newest state or territory laws on keeping your home address off the Internet. - Seeing the newest Judicial Family Institute (JFI) website articles on cybersecurity tips. - Before answering the door, using an intercom or webcam system to identify who is there. - Before answering the door, looking through a peephole or glass to see who is there. - Avoiding opening your door to a stranger. - Avoiding opening your door to a delivery person unless you are expecting a package that needs a signature & they call or text you before ringing your doorbell. - Posting a sign near your front door: "Do not knock or ring doorbell until you have called or texted first & get a response," and not including your phone or text number on that sign. - If a litigant appears at your door and you answer their call or text, not opening the door, but explaining that they must contact the office. - Keeping a cellular telephone close at hand and/or by your bed. - Using security lighting at your home. - Installing deadbolt locks on doors and bars at basement windows.

+- Barring any glass panel next to your front door. - Living in a gated community or at the end of a street or cul-de-sac. - Not using your name on your mailbox or lamppost. - Having dogs and/or posting "Beware of the Dog" signs. - Listening to your pet birds, who are typically hypersensitive to the sounds of strangers.